viktor-ferenczi/se-better-terminal/README.md

 dialog of Plugin Loader, then clicking **Settings** in the dialog opened.

-The configuration allows for setting a default search text, which is useful if you work with groups and block which contain the same substring in their name, for example the ship's or station's name.
+The configuration allows for setting a default search text, which is useful if you work with on blocks and groups with a common part in their name, for example the ship's or station's name.
 It also allows for turning each feature ON/OFF.

 The configuration can be changed anytime without having to restart the game.
-The transpiler patches are always loaded, but they provided the same functionality as the original game if it is disabled.

 ![Configuration](doc/ConfigDialog.png "Config Dialog")